Traversable Thin-shell Wormhole in the 4D Einstein-Gauss-Bonnet Theory: Stability analysis of the thin-shell wormholes

-which is the same as that in \cite{Poisson1995}.
-The potential $V(a)$ determines the stability of the thin-shell wormhole under linear perturbation.
-It can be shown that both $V(a_{0})$ and $V'(a_{0})$ vanishes.
-Then the expansion around $a=a_{0}$ at leading non-vanishing order gives
+Intuitively, the shape of the potential $V(a)$ governs the stability of the thin-shell wormhole under linear perturbation.
+It can be shown that both $V(a_{0})$ and $V'(a_{0})$ vanishes, and thus one has to explore the higher order terms.
+The expansion around $a=a_{0}$ at the leading non-vanishing order gives

-The requirement for stable equilibrium implies $V''(a_{0})>0$.
-The expression of $V''(a_{0})$ is complex.
-In the following subsections, we will plot the stable region of the thin-shell wormhole in asymptotic flat, dS and AdS spacetime for choosing parameters.
-Hereafter we fix the mass parameter $M=1$ for convenience.
-The free parameters are then $\Lambda,Q,\alpha$ and $\eta$.
+Therefore, the requirement for stable equilibrium implies $V''(a_{0})>0$.
+In practice, the specific form of $V''(a_{0})$ is rather complicated, which will be studied in the following subsections.
+We will analyze the stable region of the thin-shell wormholes in asymptotic flat, dS, and AdS spacetimes and for different metric configurations.
+Without loss of generality, hereafter, we assume $M=1$.
+The parameter space will be scrutinized in terms of the remaining metric parameters, particularly $\Lambda$, $Q$, $\alpha$, and $\eta$.